pgailinas/videoqa-representation-comparison/docs/index.md

 ## System Architecture

-The experimental framework is organized around three complementary VideoQA pipelines that evaluate different approaches to generating video representations while maintaining a consistent downstream evaluation methodology.
+The experimental framework is organized around three complementary VideoQA pipelines that maintain a common evaluation methodology while varying the source of the video representations.

 The **Baseline Pipeline** establishes a performance reference by processing the original NExT-QA videos directly with the Qwen2-VL-7B multimodal foundation model.
-This pipeline provides the benchmark against which all representation-based approaches are compared.

-The **Pretrained Representation Pipeline** uses reusable shared CLIP text embeddings together with reusable shared pretrained CLIP video embeddings.
-These shared representations are evaluated using a common downstream multiple-choice VideoQA classifier.
+The **CLIP Representation Pipeline** combines reusable shared `clip_video` and `clip_text` representations and performs multiple-choice VideoQA using the shared Fusion MLP classifier.

-The **Autoencoder Representation Pipeline** trains a self-supervised video autoencoder using the NExT-QA videos, generates segment-level and video-level latent representations, and prepares evaluation representation datasets for downstream VideoQA classification.
-As with the pretrained pipeline, the reusable shared CLIP text embedding dataset together with experiment-specific autoencoder video representations and the same downstream classifier are used to evaluate VideoQA performance.
+The **Autoencoder Representation Pipeline** trains a self-supervised video autoencoder, generates experiment-specific `autoencoder_video` representations, and combines them with the same shared `clip_text` representations using the identical Fusion MLP classifier.

-By using identical text representations, classification methods, and evaluation procedures for both representation-based pipelines, the experimental framework isolates the impact of the video representation itself.
-This controlled design enables direct comparison between pretrained and learned representations while providing a consistent baseline through Qwen2-VL-7B.
+By maintaining identical text representations, classifier architecture, prediction methodology, and evaluation procedures across both representation-based pipelines, the framework isolates the contribution of the video representation itself while providing a direct comparison against the baseline Qwen2-VL pipeline.

 ---